The University of Connecticut (UConn) campus in Storrs, Connecticut.

 • Non-Science Course Prerequisites: No

-Pass/fail courses are only accepted if they were taken during the spring 2020 semester.
+Pass/fail courses are typically only accepted if they were taken during a COVID-impacted semester.

 Please contact lyn.alexander@uconn.edu if you have questions or concerns about pass/fail course prerequisites.